tribblix/build/patches/openjdk21/README-zero.txt

 illumos-zero-2.patch
 Adds the src/hotspot/os_cpu/solaris_zero directory and contents

-These are current and tested for jdk 20+15.
+These are current and tested for a successful build (not necessarily fully working) as of jdk 21+17.
 They don't provide a proper zero port, as they still have x86 assembler that needs to be removed.
 But this provides a starting point.

-The two patches above are now applied by default, so we at least catch any incompatibilities early.
+The two patches above are now applied by default, so we at least catch any source incompatibilities early.

 Configure:

 env PATH=/usr/bin:/usr/sbin:/usr/sfw/bin:/usr/gnu/bin bash ./configure \
---enable-unlimited-crypto --with-boot-jdk=/usr/jdk/instances/jdk18 \
+--enable-unlimited-crypto --with-boot-jdk=/usr/jdk/instances/jdk19 \
 --with-native-debug-symbols=none \
 --with-toolchain-type=gcc \
 --disable-dtrace \
 --disable-warnings-as-errors \
---enable-deprecated-ports=yes \
 --enable-jvm-feature-zero --with-jvm-variants=zero \
 --with-source-date=current \
 --with-jobs=3 \
-DATE=/usr/gnu/bin/date
+DATE=/usr/gnu/bin/date \
+STRIP=/usr/gnu/bin/strip

 build: